luminlabsdev/debugger/README.md

 <div align="center">

-# Template
+# Debugger

-A template for future reference when creating open source projects.
+A simple and innovative debugger module for use in packages.

 </div>